GugaDozero/asm64-tictactoe/README.md

 # asm64-tictactoe
 A tictactoe wrote in assembly 64 bits for linux

-This an adaptation from a tictactoe game wrote in assembly 16 bits of DOS to a 64 bit assembly game using linux syscalls instead of DOS interruptions.
+This an adaptation from a tictactoe game wrote in assembly 16 bits DOS to a 64 bit assembly game using linux syscalls instead of DOS interruptions.

 The original game: https://github.com/RobertoDebarba/tictactoe-8086